druce/druce.github.io/aws.md

 and add this at the bottom of the file

-/etc/su druce -c  "home/ubuntu/runjupyter.sh"
+/etc/su ubuntu -c  "home/ubuntu/runjupyter.sh"

 Now, whenever I launch this instance, it automatically starts Jupyter running under my account, and I don't even have to ssh into the server.
 And I don't have to worry about something killing the Jupyter server which is running in the terminal.

 Or search for "run jupyter at startup" and use one of the other methods.
-This one may be kludgey, but it works.
+This one may be crude, but it works.

 Enjoy awesome data science on AWS with Jupyter!